payu-india/CMS-Chatbot/docs/WEB Integration/custom-checkout-merchant-hosted/collect-payments-with-cards-seamless/handling-guest-checkout-transactions.md

 ### Request parameters

-Along with the parameters listed in the [Collect Payment API - Cards (Merchant Hosted Checkout)](ref:payment_merchant_hosted_cards), you have to pass alt ID as a variable and pass TAVV (Cryptogram), last four digits and **par** parameter as part of **additional_info** JSON.
+Along with the parameters listed in the <Anchor label="Collect Payment API - Cards (Merchant Hosted Checkout)" target="_blank" href="ref:payment_merchant_hosted_cards">Collect Payment API - Cards (Merchant Hosted Checkout)</Anchor>, you have to pass alt ID as a variable and pass TAVV (Cryptogram), last four digits and **par** parameter as part of **additional_info** JSON.
 There is no change in the response and it remains the same.

 <Callout icon="📘" theme="info">
   **Note**: The **par** parameter is optional as part of **additional_info** JSON.